-Phoebe Buffay-Hannigan is a fictional character, portrayed by Lisa Kudrow, one of the six main characters from the American sitcom Friends, created by David Crane and Marta Kauffman.
+Phoebe Buffay is a fictional character, portrayed by Lisa Kudrow, one of the six main characters from the American sitcom Friends, created by David Crane and Marta Kauffman.
 She appeared in each of the show's 236 episodes, from its premiere on September 24, 1994 to its finale on May 6, 2004.
 She is a masseuse and musician, notable for her offbeat and sometimes ditzy behavior.
-She was Monica Geller's roommate before Rachel Green.
+She was Monica Geller's roommate before Rachel Green, which is how she was introduced to the group.
 Phoebe is best friends with Monica and Rachel, along with their neighbors, Chandler Bing and Joey Tribbiani, and also Monica's brother Ross Geller.
 She plays guitar and sings at Central Perk.
 During the show's ninth season, Phoebe is introduced to Mike Hannigan, played by actor Paul Rudd, by Joey, and the two begin a romantic relationship.
 The two later get engaged, then married.
+She was born on February 16th.
 She is the daughter of Frank Buffay and Lily Buffay and her birth-mother's name was Phoebe Abbott.
 She has a twin sister named Ursula Buffay.
 She can speak several languages, including French and Italian.